MaximilianoZa/sb_demos/README.md

 # Crank Software Integration Demos Repository

 Welcome to the Crank Software Integration Demos Repository!
 This repository is dedicated to showcasing various demos that illustrate how Crank Software integrates seamlessly with a range of external tools to enhance functionality and provide robust solutions.
+The repository is organized with submodules separated by categories, ensuring easy navigation and a structured approach to exploring our diverse integration capabilities.
+If users want to download a particular project, they can refer to the separate repo; otherwise, to get all the projects, they can perform a recursive pull.

 ## Overview